Skip to main content

 When testing the complete pipeline (comprehensive of the transformer) you need to start the full Open Data Hub Core and you must careful to start the collector without rabbitmq service

-docker compose up app
+docker compose up --profile bdp

 5. Deployment with Helm